ervandew/eclim/doc/content/gettingstarted.rst

 Creating your first project
 ---------------------------

-Once you've got eclimd running open an instance of vim and create your project like so:
+Once you've got eclimd running, open an instance of vim and create your project like so:

 .. note::